 Tuberculin Test - Applicants must submit evidence of a negative tuberculin test taken no more than 12 months prior to the start date of the program or evidence of an appropriate follow-up in the event of a positive test result.

-Successful Completion of a First Aid Certificate - All applicants are required to submit proof of having successfully completed a first aid certificate, either Red Cross Standard or St. John Ambulance, no more than 12 months prior to admission.
+Successful Completion of a First Aid Certificate - All applicants are required to submit proof of having successfully completed a first aid certificate, either Red Cross Standard or St. John Ambulance Standard First Aid, no more than 12 months prior to admission.

 Criminal Record Check - A criminal record check clearance from the B.C.
 Ministry of Public Safety and Solicitor General's Criminal Records Review Office.
 Okanagan College's admission offices will provide applicants with instructions and forms for applicants to submit to the Solicitor General's Office and a deadline for the College to receive the clearance letter.
 Applicants should only initiate their criminal record check when instructed by Admissions.
 Failure to provide a clearance letter by the deadline will result in a cancellation of the applicant's admission application.